GRE Preparation: The Complete Study Plan & Time Management Guide

 4. Gamification for long-term consistency

-3-4 months of GRE study while working or in school is demanding.
-Athenify's gamification features maintain motivation:
+Maintaining 3–4 months of GRE study while working or in school is demanding.
+Athenify's gamification features help sustain motivation through the inevitable plateaus.

 40–60 pts